berkekandemir/GetRec/README.md

 # GetRec
-An iOS application get recommendations in different categories.
+An iOS application to get recommendations in different categories.